Drug Addiction

 - Opiates

 Stimulants include cocaine, nicotine, and even caffeine!
 Sedatives include alcohol, benzodiazepines, and methaquolone.
-Opiates include morphine, heroin, and oxycodone.
-These are obviously not the only addictive drugs but just a brief list.
+Opiates include morphine, the street drug heroin, and prescription pain medication like oxycodone, Vicodin and Fentanyl.
+These are obviously not the only addictive drugs, but just a brief list.
 Any drug taken in excess and for the wrong reason can become very addictive and dangerous.

-What do I do if I have a drug addiction?
+What to do I do if I have a drug addiction?

-If you have a drug addiction, one of the best things you can do is seek help.
+If you or a loved one is suffering from addiction to one or more drugs, one of the best things you can do is seek help.
+Remember, addiction is a disease and, like any disease, is best treated with the help of qualified, trained professionals.
 By contacting professionals who are trained to treat drug addiction, you can begin your journey towards becoming drug free.
 There are many drug rehab centers, and facilities across the world that focus specifically on helping individuals break free of their drug addiction.
-Rehabilitation programs can help deal with common withdrawal problems and often involve drug detox.
+Drug rehabilitation programs can help deal with common withdrawal problems and often involve drug detox.
 Ending a drug addiction can be a large and arduous journey, but it has to start somewhere.